Introduction

 coreFractions: [20, 50, 100]

-In addition to VM sizing, the policy also helps enforce the desired maximum CPU oversubscription.
-For example, specifying coreFraction: 20% in the policy ensures that each VM gets at least 20% of CPU time per core, effectively allowing up to 5:1 oversubscription.
+In addition to VM sizing, the policy also allows you to implement the desired maximum oversubscription for VMs.
+For example, by specifying coreFraction: 20% in the policy, you guarantee any VM at least 20% of the CPU compute resources, which would effectively define a maximum possible oversubscription of 5:1.

 The CPU topology of a virtual machine (VM) determines how the CPU cores are allocated across sockets.
 This is important to ensure optimal performance and compatibility with applications that may depend on the CPU configuration.
 In the VM configuration, you specify only the total number of processor cores, and the topology (the number of sockets and cores in each socket) is automatically calculated based on this value.